drshahizan/Python-big-data/Project/SamVerse/readme.md

 3. QnA<br>

 <h2> Conclusion</h2>
 In conclusion, PySpark is the best and fastest choice when performing the Exploratory Data Analysis (EDA) while working with large datasets.
-Other than PySpark, Koalas is also a good alternative to Pandas.
 Based on the analysis done, it has been proven that PySpark has the best performance and followed by Koalas and then, Pandas.

 > PySpark > Koalas > Pandas